-3) Timing
+4) Timing

 Each panel, whether a group of papers put together by the conference organizers or a group of papers submitted as a full panel, should consist of four papers.
-Each paper's presenting author will have 15 minutes to present their material, leaving 5 minutes per paper for questions.
-This allows for 10 minutes for setting up and general discussion.
+Each paper's presenting author will have 15 minutes to present their material, and there will be 10 minutes for the discussant.
+This allows for 20 minutes for setting up and general discussion.